 I've got another fun roadside attraction for you to check out on your next visit to the Mountain Bridge Wilderness Area.
-This one's on the Cherokee Foothills Scenic Highway about five mile from the U.S. 276/S.C.
+This one's on the Cherokee Foothills Scenic Highway about 5 miles from the U.S. 276/S.C.
 11 junction.

 I've driven past Wildcat Branch Falls on my way to Caesars Head State Park dozens of times and only slowed down to take a quick peek at the cascade.
 But on my most recent trip to the Upstate, I decided to park the car in the pull-off and get a closer look at this popular waterfall.

 What you see from the road is the last in a series of waterfalls formed by the Wildcat stream.
 The water cascades 20 to 30 feet down a slab of exposed granite into a shallow pool.
 On a hot summer day, you'll find locals and visitors splashing around in the cool mountain water.